vishnuram1999/audits/README.md

     - [ ] Check for integer underflow and overflow
     - [ ] Verify transfer and transferFrom return values - Use safeERC20 wrappers
     - [ ] Check the parameter orderings
-    - [ ] Avoid using extcodesize to check for Externally Owned Accounts.
+    - [ ] Avoid using extcodesize to check for Externally Owned Accounts
     - [ ] Missing function arguments verification
+    - [ ] Using transfer() or send() function to send eth to contract address? - instead use call() to send data or value
+    - [ ] Centralization risk, whether only one owner has access to major functions?

   - [ ] High severity issue checks